transcribtxt

 Processing time: A 60-minute meeting typically transcribes in 3–6 minutes.

-Language support: 13 languages including English, Spanish, French, Russian, German, Portuguese and Japanese.
+Language support: 99 languages including English, Spanish, French, Russian, German, Portuguese, Japanese, Arabic, Chinese and more.

 Option 3: Whisper (completely local, free, unlimited)